UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Assign a new collection owner.
-The method can call the **Collection Owner**
+This method assigns a new collection owner.
+Only the **Collection Owner** can call this method.

 #### Brief example